Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y exterior review

 It is, therefore, no surprise that the automaker has opted to use the same door handles as the saloon; they’re concealed within the car’s shell in order to maximise aerodynamic efficiency.
-They’re not as intuitive to use as those found on the Hyundai Ioniq 5, whereby they prop out of the vehicle’s shell.
+They’re not as intuitive to use as those found on the Hyundai Ioniq 5, which prop out of the vehicle’s shell and can be seen at night.
 Nonetheless, once you’re accustomed to the mechanism it becomes second nature.

 As for its side profile, the Model Y has slender plastic wheel arches, which don’t distract from its stylish design, although, we still would have preferred a body-coloured finish.
 The SUV also comes with 19” ‘Gemini Wheels’ as standard, while the pictured 20” ‘Induction Wheels’ cost an additional £2,100.
 We feel that the latter do bolster the exterior design of the vehicle, but do reduce the claimed range by 20 miles; so unless you dislike the look of the smaller rims, we’d suggest sticking to Tesla’s standard configuration.

 When it comes to personalisation, there are five colours to choose from, where at the time of writing, ‘Pearl White Multi-Coat’ comes as standard.
-‘Solid Black’, ‘Deep Blue Metallic’ and ‘Midnight Silver Metallic’ come in at a £1,100 premium.
-The halo colour, ‘Red Multi-Coat’, costs a whopping £2,100.
+‘Solid Black’ and ‘Deep Blue Metallic’ come at a £1,300 premium.
+The ‘Quicksilver’ and ‘Midnight Cherry Red’, cost a whopping £2,100.

 Tesla Model Y interior review

-While there are some notable differences between the Model Y and Model 3 from the exterior, within the cabin the two are almost indistinguishable.
-Love it or hate it, the Model Y opts for a near-identical minimalist design.
-Here, the horizontally-placed 15” display dominates the front of the cabin, where almost all your vehicle’s interactions are conducted via the infotainment system; which includes adjusting the windscreen wiper frequency to the speedometer.
+While there are some notable differences in the exterior design of the Model Y and older-generation Model 3, the two are almost indistinguishable within the cabin.
+Love it or hate it, the Model Y has a minimalist design.
+The horizontally-placed 15” display dominates the front of the cabin, with almost all your vehicle’s interactions being conducted via the infotainment system; including adjusting the windscreen wiper frequency to the speedometer.

-Indeed, there’s no instrument cluster nor a Head-Up Display (HUD) offered as standard nor as an option; of course, there are some third-party solutions available, but it’s not ideal for those who dislike tinkering around with their vehicle, and suspect its cabin design might put off a few prospective buyers.
+Indeed, there’s no instrument cluster nor a Head-Up Display (HUD) offered as standard or as an option; of course, there are some third-party solutions available, but it’s not ideal for those who dislike tinkering around with their vehicles, and we suspect the omission of these features might put off a few prospective buyers.

 Thankfully, however, the centre-weighted display is extremely responsive and provides for an intuitive user experience.
-It’s still the best infotainment system available on the market; from built-in Google maps integration with excellent route planning via Tesla’s Supercharger network, to the numerous games and apps that one can entertain themselves and occupants while parked.
-It truly is fantastic and better still, is constantly evolving thanks to frequent firmware updates.
+It’s the best infotainment system available on the market; from built-in Google Maps with excellent route planning via Tesla’s Supercharger network, to the numerous games and apps that one can entertain themselves and occupants while parked.
+It is truly fantastic and is constantly evolving thanks to frequent firmware updates.

-Speaking of which, since our review of the Model 3 in 2020, Tesla has introduced dedicated subwoofer controls through the audio tab; all Model Y variants feature the same fantastic premium 14-speaker configuration of the Long Range and Performance models of the saloon.
+Speaking of which, since our review of the Model 3 in 2020, Tesla has introduced dedicated subwoofer controls through the audio tab; all Model Y variants in Europe and the UK feature the same fantastic premium 14-speaker configuration of the Long Range and Performance models of the saloon – in certain territories, such as the USA, the Model LR RWD has a downgraded 7-speaker system instead.
 If you’d like to hear how the system sounds, watch our detailed review on YouTube.

 Continuing on the subject of technology, Tesla’s app is an intuitive way to interact with the Model Y. Through it, you can: remotely unlock or lock the vehicle; use it as a wireless key; control the interior’s cabin temperature; open the charging flap, boot, frunk and windows; check for the vehicle’s location; and use Summon, a feature that is comprised within the £3,400 ‘Enhanced Autopilot’ package.